 Inconvenient truths that LifePharm doesn’t want you to know

-I’ve been doing consumer health advocacy writing for over 17 years and, based on my observations, I think Laminine ranks among some of the most overblown marketing hype I’ve seen for a dietary supplement.
+I’ve been doing consumer health advocacy writing for over two decades and, based on my observations, I think Laminine ranks among some of the most overblown marketing hype I’ve seen for a dietary supplement.

 The promotional website is littered with a massive volume of basic nutrition and physiology facts meticulously interwoven with pseudoscientific marketing jargon.

-Brilliant business plan: never let the inconvenient truth get in the way of a good marketing plan or profit.
+Brilliant business plan: never let the inconvenient truth get in the way of a good marketing plan.

 Therefore, the aim of this article is to provide consumers with the other side of the story, the one that LifePharm Global has not freely disclosed to the public.